ray-project/ray/doc/source/rllib/rllib-offline.rst

     # Build the algorithm.
     algo = config.build()
-    # Load now the PPO-trained `RLModule` to use in recording.
+    # Load the PPO-trained `RLModule` to use in recording.
     algo.restore_from_path(
         best_checkpoint,
         # Load only the `RLModule` component here.